Easy Elf on the Shelf Ideas to keep your Elf moving every night, and your kids happy every morning!

 Update: I just picked up this Elf Flex to use this year!
 It’s a DIY kit that transforms your elf by making him bendable and flexible.
 I can’t wait to see all the different poses I can do this year!

-27 simple and quick ideas for your elf
+27 simple and quick ideas for your elf on the shelf

 - Welcome your elf for the season with this WELCOME printable.
 Nothing fancy here…just prop this on your kitchen table and you’re done.
 If you don’t want to print something out, its also fun to spell out “I’m Back” with M&M’s.